danielabar/meblog/src/markdown/working-towards-asynchronous-future.md

 Remote working is when the entire team is not co-located in a physical office, and instead is working from home or some other location such as a coffee shop.
 However, they are still required to all be online and working during official business hours, typically 9am - 5pm.
 Some companies may have a variation on this where everyone is required to be online during "core hours", say 10am - 4pm, then provide a little flexibility for those that wish to start and finish earlier or later by about an hour.
 This results in the majority of the teams' work hours overlapping so it's easy to book meetings because there's an expectation that every one is available at the same times.

-Asynchronous working is a whole other level of this.
+Asynchronous working takes this to another level.
 In addition to the team not being co-located, there is no expectation of overlapping work hours at all.
 Each team member picks their own working hours that suit them best.
 Furthermore, these hours don't have to be contiguous or the same times each day.
 For example, someone may find their optimal focus time is in the very early hours of the morning, then take the afternoon off for exercise, running errands, picking up kids from school etc. and then log back in later in the evening to complete some tasks.
 Someone else may prefer start around midday or later, and work late into the night because that's when they're at their most productive.

 <aside class="markdown-aside">
 If you'd like to learn more about planning your day for optimal focus time, and when you'll get the best results from focusing on certain kinds of problems, the book <a class="markdown-link"href="https://www.danpink.com/books/when/">When: The Scientific Secrets of Perfect Timing</a> presents compelling research and stories on this.
 I also gave a <a class="markdown-link" href="https://danielabar.github.io/when/#/">presentation</a> on this topic.